These last few years have been some of the most chaotic of my life, making me question what living an independent lifestyle really means.

-Is it the government’s or society’s responsibility to make sure its citizens, or fellow humans, don’t get left behind?
+Is it the government’s or society’s responsibility to ensure its citizens and fellow humans don’t get left behind?

 That depends on how you view the world, and I am not here to try to convince you one way or the other is right.

-However, I would like to propose that none of us is as independent as we think we are because the definition most use is problematic.
+However, I propose that none of us is as independent as we think we are because the definition most use is problematic.

 The problems with our perceived independence

-For instance, let’s say you work but still live with your parents.
+For instance, you work but still live with your parents.